1987 Houston Astros season

 The 1987 Houston Astros season was the 26th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 23rd as the Astros, 26th in the National League (NL), 19th in the NL West division, and 23rd at the Astrodome, The Astros entered the season as defending NL West division champions with a 96–66 record; however, the season ended with a 4-games-to-2 defeat to the New York Mets in the 1986 National League Championship Series (NLCS).

 The season began for Houston on April 6 hosting Los Angeles Dodgers.
 Pitcher Mike Scott made the first of his five consecutive Opening Day starts for the Astros, who won, 4–3.
 In the amateur draft, the Astros selected catcher Craig Biggio in the first round, at 22nd overall, and Darryl Kile in the 30th round.
+On June 27, Kevin Bass became the first player in franchise history to attain four extra-base hits in one game.

 Scott represented the Astros at the MLB All-Star Game, his second career selection, where he was the starting pitcher for the National League.
 On September 9, right-hander Nolan Ryan recorded the 4,500th strikeout of his career.

 The Astros concluded the season with a 76–86 record and in third place in the NL West, 14 games behind the division champion San Francisco Giants.
 Ryan led the major leagues in strikeouts (270), in hits per nine innings pitched (6.5), and the National League in earned run average (2.76 ERA), among other categories.
 Ryan's ERA and strikeout titles were the second consecutive each won by a Houston pitcher, following Scott in 1986 (2.22 ERA and 303 strikeouts).